Marshall station (Texas)

 Marshall station is a railroad station in Marshall, Texas.
 It is served by Amtrak, the national railroad passenger system, which operates the Texas Eagle through Marshall each day, with service north to Chicago and west-southwest to Dallas, San Antonio and Los Angeles.
 The station also houses the Texas and Pacific Railway Depot & Museum.

-The ticket office in Marshall is staffed 7 days a week from 7am to 10am, and 5:30pm to 8:30pm.
+The ticket office in Marshall is staffed 7 days a week from 7 a.m. to 10 a.m., and 5:30 p.m. to 8:30 p.m.